vivaria/edisonrul.ing/docs/source/cards/p/piranha-army.md

 ### Card Rulings

-●The Battle Damage doubled by Piranha Army's effect is still considered Battle Damage (not effect damage).
+*   The Battle Damage doubled by Piranha Army's effect is still considered Battle Damage (not effect damage).